Beatrice Wood: Roché, Duchamp, and Jules et Jim

-Beatrice Wood commented on this topic in her 1985 autobiography, I Shock Myself:

-Roché lived in Paris with his wife Denise, and had by now written Jules et Jim...
-Because the story concerns two young men who are close friends and a woman who loves them both, people have wondered how much was based on Roché, Marcel, and me.
-I cannot say what memories or episodes inspired Roché, but the characters bear only passing resemblance to those of us in real life!

-Jules et Jim is properly associated with the triangle among Roché, German writer Franz Hessel, and Helen Grund, who married Hessel.
+Though she was most involved with Roché, the two often spent time with Duchamp, creating a kind of love triangle.
+This was not, however, the inspiration for Roché's 1953 novel, Jules et Jim (or the 1962 film adaptation by François Truffaut).
+Jules et Jim was based on the triangle involving Roché, German writer Franz Hessel, and Helen Grund, who married Hessel.
+Roché alluded to the Wood-Roché-Duchamp triangle in his unfinished novel, Victor.
+Wood herself saw little resemblance between Jules et Jim and her relationship with Roché and Duchamp, writing in her 1985 autobiography, I Shock Myself:

 Arensbergs and their circle

 Wood met the art patrons Walter and Louise Arensberg, who became her lifelong friends.
 From 1915 through 1920, they held regular gatherings at their apartment at 33 West 67th Street in Manhattan in which artists, writers, and poets were invited to gather, where they were given drinks, hors d'oeuvres, and engaged in intellectual discussions.
 Besides Duchamp, Roché, and her, the group included many other artists of the avant-garde: Edgard Varese, Charles Sheeler, Joseph Stella, Man Ray and Francis Picabia.
 Wood's relationship with these artists and others associated with the avant-garde movement of the early 20th century, earned her the designation as "Mama of Dada".